kexiZeroing/FE-Learning-notes/knowledge/http/auth.md

 - Cookies make it more difficult for non-browser based applications like mobile or tablet apps to consume your API.

 We manually store the bearer token in our clients and add that value to the HTTP `Authorization` header (Now in 2020, simply store the JWT token in a cookie with `SameSite=strict` to defeat CSRF.
 Of course, keep `secure` and `httpOnly` too).
 JWT is an abbreviation for JSON Web Token.
 JWTs are nothing more than a cryptographically signed, base64 representation of a JSON object (a signed assertion of some facts).
 JWT offers many features, and puts them in a standard so they can be used between parties.
 It can be used from browser to back end, between back ends controlled by different parties, or within back end services of one party.

-## Authorization and Authentication
-**Authorization** deals with granting or denying access to access resources. **Authentication** refers to the process of verifying that a user is who they say they are.

 ### Before OAuth
 Let's say you used an app called HireMe123.
 HireMe123 wants to set up a calendar event on your (the user's) behalf.
 HireMe123 doesn't have its own calendar; it wants to use another service called MyCalApp to add events.
 Once you were logged into HireMe123, HireMe123 would ask you for your MyCalApp login credentials.
 You would enter your MyCalApp username and password into HireMe123's site.
 HireMe123 then used your MyCalApp login to gain access to MyCalApp's API, and could then create calendar events using your MyCalApp credentials.